Cooke & Bieler LP Cuts Position in Laboratory Co. of America Holdings (NYSE:LH)

-Cooke & Bieler LP lessened its position in shares of Laboratory Co. of America Holdings (NYSE:LH – Get Rating) by 3.5% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 535,548 shares of the medical research company’s stock after selling 19,548 shares during the quarter.
-Cooke & Bieler LP owned about 0.60% of Laboratory Co. of America worth $109,686,000 as of its most recent SEC filing.
+Cooke & Bieler LP trimmed its holdings in shares of Laboratory Co. of America Holdings (NYSE:LH – Get Rating) by 3.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 535,548 shares of the medical research company’s stock after selling 19,548 shares during the quarter.
+Cooke & Bieler LP owned 0.60% of Laboratory Co. of America worth $109,686,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors have also added to or reduced their stakes in LH.
-Clearstead Advisors LLC lifted its stake in shares of Laboratory Co. of America by 4.9% during the 3rd quarter.
-Clearstead Advisors LLC now owns 2,718 shares of the medical research company’s stock worth $557,000 after acquiring an additional 126 shares during the last quarter.
-CreativeOne Wealth LLC grew its stake in Laboratory Co. of America by 48.9% during the 3rd quarter.
-CreativeOne Wealth LLC now owns 1,496 shares of the medical research company’s stock worth $306,000 after buying an additional 491 shares during the last quarter.
-Drive Wealth Management LLC purchased a new position in Laboratory Co. of America during the 3rd quarter worth $449,000.
-BNP Paribas Arbitrage SNC lifted its position in Laboratory Co. of America by 70.3% during the 3rd quarter.
-BNP Paribas Arbitrage SNC now owns 69,222 shares of the medical research company’s stock worth $14,177,000 after acquiring an additional 28,581 shares during the period.
-Finally, Alliancebernstein L.P. lifted its position in Laboratory Co. of America by 2.1% during the 3rd quarter.
-Alliancebernstein L.P. now owns 597,545 shares of the medical research company’s stock worth $122,383,000 after acquiring an additional 12,196 shares during the period.
-Hedge funds and other institutional investors own 89.70% of the company’s stock.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in LH.
+Thrivent Financial for Lutherans lifted its holdings in shares of Laboratory Co. of America by 3,972.0% in the 2nd quarter.
+Thrivent Financial for Lutherans now owns 895,433 shares of the medical research company’s stock valued at $209,854,000 after buying an additional 873,443 shares during the period.
+JPMorgan Chase & Co. raised its holdings in Laboratory Co. of America by 45.9% in the 2nd quarter.
+JPMorgan Chase & Co. now owns 1,904,199 shares of the medical research company’s stock worth $446,269,000 after purchasing an additional 598,645 shares during the period.
+International Assets Investment Management LLC acquired a new position in Laboratory Co. of America in the 2nd quarter worth about $309,000.
+Nordea Investment Management AB raised its holdings in Laboratory Co. of America by 91.0% in the 3rd quarter.
+Nordea Investment Management AB now owns 574,621 shares of the medical research company’s stock worth $119,843,000 after purchasing an additional 273,777 shares during the period.
+Finally, BlackRock Inc. raised its holdings in Laboratory Co. of America by 2.3% in the 3rd quarter.
+BlackRock Inc. now owns 11,436,397 shares of the medical research company’s stock worth $2,342,288,000 after purchasing an additional 252,118 shares during the period.
+89.70% of the stock is currently owned by hedge funds and other institutional investors.

 Laboratory Co. of America Stock Performance